 There's currently no cure for Alzheimer's disease.
-But there is medication available that can temporarily reduce the symptoms.
+But there is medicine available that can temporarily reduce the symptoms.

 Support is also available to help someone with the condition, and their family, cope with everyday life.